csiro/stdm/stdm_spec_v0.1.md

 * Developing more robust methods for distinguishing user intent vs. injection beyond explicit invocation, if possible.
 * Support by LLM developers for safe, helpful and accurate STDM interpretation
 * Standardized mechanisms for interaction transparency (e.g., allowing users to query why an action was taken based on the STDM)
+* Developing methods or tools for verifying STDM interpreter compliance with core safety requirements (like explicit invocation checks).